lucasm/findto/README.md

 FIndto is 100% open source and we welcome contributions.
 You can help by:

-- Bufixes.
+- Bug fixes.
 View opened [Issues](https://github.com/lucasm/findto/issues) before send pull requests.

 - New ideas.
 For backlog, check [Projects](https://github.com/lucasm/findto/projects) board.

 - Translations.
-Help us to translate Findto to your language.
+Do you want to translate Findto to your language?
+Check [Docs](https://github.com/lucasm/findto/wiki).

 ## 🟣 Legal

-Findto is built with privacy in mind.
-We don't store searches.
+Findto is built with privacy in mind and don't store searches.

-Findto displays automated content from external APIs without review, solely for user convenience, and may include materials protected by intellectual property.
+Findto displays content from external services without review and include materials protected by intellectual property, solely for user convenience.
 We respect the rights of third parties and ask that you do the same.

 [Privacy Policy](https://findto.app/privacy) | [Terms of Service](https://findto.app/terms)